5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

     Return (Zero)
 }
 ```
-From the above example, we can see that the original `_STA` method contains other operations besides setting the conditional device status enable bit.
+The original `_STA` method contains other operations besides setting the conditional device status enable bit so that's why this approach cna't be applied in this case.

 **Risk**: XM01 may not be recovered when OC boots other systems.